 - 2 drops red food coloring

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Cream butter and sugar until light and fluffy.
 Beat in egg.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, baking powder and salt; gradually beat into creamed mixture.

-- Divide into thirds; place in three bowls.
+- Divide into thirds.
 Add cherries and food coloring to one portion, chocolate to another portion and nonpareils to remaining portion.

-- Remove dough from pan; cut in half lengthwise.
+- Preheat oven to 375°.
+Remove dough from pan; cut in half lengthwise.
 Cut each portion into 1/4-in. slices.
-Place 1 in. apart on lightly greased baking sheets.
-Bake at 375° for 10-12 minutes or until edges begin to brown.
+For easier handling, freeze until firm, 10-15 minutes.
+Bake 1 in. apart on lightly greased baking sheets until edges begin to brown, 10-12 minutes.
 Remove to wire racks to cool.
 Yield: 5 dozen.

 Originally published as Striped Icebox Cookies in Taste of Home's Holiday & Celebrations Cookbook Annual 2002, p85